 |T3||Are the rules associated with the 4:25-7:30pm “free zone” too restrictive?|

 |T4||Are the rules associated with evening classes and prelims too restrictive?|

 Click on the links to learn more and to post your insights with total anonymity.
 You can also post general comments anonymously at the bottom of this page.

 - Understand the current system and its pitfalls.
 This will require full consultation with the Office of the University Registrar , the College registrars, the Office of Space Planning, and all the scheduling experts who sit in the academic units across campus.

-- The Vice Provost for Undergraduate Education, the associate deans group, and the Educational Policy Committee participate in the process all along the way.
+- Engage the campus in a discussion of the issues.
+Figure out what everybody wants by using the Web and the assemblies.
+The Vice Provost for Undergraduate Education, the associate deans group, and the Educational Policy Committee participate in the process all along the way.

 Last Updated: January 10, 2019 at 2:41 pm